 Exploring Connections between MAD and BPD

-and Elliott report the there is a 40-60% overlap with major affective disorder (MAD) and BPD.
+and Elliott report that there is a 40-60% overlap with major affective disorder (MAD) and BPD.
 Others hold that BPD is only a form of MAD and not a separate entity.

 Those that hold this theory point to the fact that the many detrimental